Skip to Main Content

 Cell phone availability is a major issue in schools.
 Many people have different opinions on the matter, but in most cases a phone simply distracts a student from the work they should be doing in class.
 While it might be slightly irritating when a teacher tells us to get off our phone, nine times out of ten whatever has our attention can wait.

-We’ve all been guilty of being on our phones in class, whether its Instagram, Snapchat, Tiktok, BeReal, or a game like Baseball 9 or Retro Bowl.
+We’ve all been guilty of being on our phones in class, whether it's Instagram, Snapchat, Tiktok, BeReal, or a game like Baseball 9 or Retro Bowl.
 These apps are truthfully non-essential.
 Many teachers, like Sarah Summers, have gotten so fed up with students being on their phones that they have made tough phone policies nearly banning phones from the classroom.

 “I’ve direct link between cell phones and students not getting any work done,” Summers said.